-1. Accessing Inappropriate Materials - Accessing, submitting, posting, publishing, forwarding, downloading, scanning, or displaying defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing, bullying, and/or illegal materials.

-- 2. Illegal Activities Using school computers, networks and Internet services for any illegal activity or in violation of any policy or school rules.
-Niobrara Public Schools assumes no responsibility for illegal activities of students while using school computers or devices. - 3.
-Violating Copyrights Copying, downloading, or sharing any type of copyrighted materials (including music or films) without the owner's permission.
+- 1. Accessing Inappropriate Materials Accessing, submitting, posting, publishing, forwarding, downloading, scanning, or displaying defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing, bullying, and/or illegal materials. - 2.
+Illegal Activities Using school computers, networks and Internet services for any illegal activity or in violation of any policy or school rules.
+Niobrara Public Schools assumes no responsibility for illegal activities of students while using school computers or devices. - Violating Copyrights Copying, downloading, or sharing any type of copyrighted materials (including music or films) without the owner's permission.
 Niobrara Public Schools assumes no responsibility for copyright violations by students. - 4.
-Copying Software Copying or downloading software without the express authorization of the principal or assistant principal.
+Copying Software Copying or downloading software without the express authorization of the principal, technology coordinator, or other authorized personnel.
 Unauthorized copying of software is illegal and may subject the copier to substantial civil and criminal penalties.
 Niobrara Public Schools assumes no responsibility for illegal software copying by students. - 5.
 Non-School-Related Uses Using Niobrara Public Schools computers, networks and Internet services for non-school-related purposes such as private financial gain; commercial, advertising or solicitation purposes; or any other personal use not connected with the educational program or assignments.
 This includes but is not limited to non educational gameplay, social networking, personal emailing, sexting. - 6.
-Misuse of Passwords/Unauthorized Access Sharing passwords, using other users' passwords, and accessing or using other users' accounts. - 7.
-Malicious Use/Vandalism Malicious use, disruption or harm to Niobrara Public Schools computers, networks and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses. - 8.
-Changes to the device including software and hardware. - 9.
-Structural Security-The security of the Niobrara Public Schools' computers, networks and Internet services is a high priority.
+Misuse of Passwords/Unauthorized Access Sharing passwords, using other users' passwords, and accessing or using other users' accounts. - Malicious Use/Vandalism Malicious use, disruption or harm to Niobrara Public Schools computers, networks and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses. - 8.
+Changes to the device including both internal and external.
+Examples include, but are not limited to the following: changing software, changing hardware, scratching/engraving, writing, stickers, etc). - Structural Security The security of the Niobrara Public Schools' computers, networks and Internet services is a high priority.
 Any user who attempts to breach system security, causes a breach of system security or fails to report a system security problem shall be subject to disciplinary and/or legal action in addition to having his/her computer privileges limited, suspended or revoked. - 10.
-Data Security- A student is not allowed to reveal his/her full name, address, telephone number, social security number or other personal information on the Internet.
+Data Security A student is not allowed to reveal his/her full name, address, telephone number, social security number or other personal information on the Internet.
 Students should never agree to meet people they have contacted through the Internet without parental permission.
-Students should inform their teacher if they access information or messages that are dangerous, inappropriate or make them uncomfortable in any way.
+Students should inform their teacher if they access information or messages that are dangerous, inappropriate or make them uncomfortable in any way. - 11.
+Wireless Headphones A student is not allowed to use earbuds or other wireless headphone devices at any time during the school day.
+Wired headphones can be utilized to connect to Chromebooks for educational purposes.

-D. Consequences for Violation of Computer Use Policy Use and Rules
+D. Consequences for Violation of Technology Use Policy Use and Rules

 Compliance with policies and rules concerning technology use is mandatory.
-Students who violate these policies and rules may have their technology privileges limited, suspended, or revoked.
+Students who violate these policies and rules may have their technology school and personal privileges limited, suspended, or revoked.
 Such violations may also result in disciplinary action, referral to law enforcement, and/or legal action.
 The administration shall have the final authority to decide whether a student's privileges will be limited, suspended, or revoked based upon the circumstances of the particular case, the student's prior disciplinary record, and any other pertinent factors.